Mount Kilcoy, Queensland: Education

-Mount Kilcoy State School is a government primary (Prep-6) school for boys and girls at 251 Jenkinsons Road (26.8736°S 152.5869°E).
+Mount Kilcoy State School is a government primary (Prep–6) school for boys and girls at 251 Jenkinsons Road (26.8736°S 152.5869°E).
 In 2017, the school had an enrolment of 129 students with 13 teachers (8 full-time equivalent) and 7 non-teaching staff (5 full-time equivalent).

+There are no secondary schools in Mount Kilcoy.
+The nearest government secondary school is Kilcoy State High School in Kilcoy to the south.